AnilPothula/generalized/terraform/spokesly/README.md

 After running this, you must run ``` $ terraform -help ``` to check if the installation was successful.

-# Elasticsearch Infrastructure with Terraform
+# Opswork Infrastructure with Terraform
 ## Cool diagram:

 <p align="center">